Kiss (Kiss album): Composition

-"Kissin' Time" was not included on the original album; it wasn't recorded until two months after its February release.
+"Kissin' Time" was not included on the original album; it was not recorded until two months after its February release.
 By April, the album was clearly not the commercial success that the band and Casablanca Records founder Bogart were hoping for.
 Bogart (who knew that a catchy single could save the album) ordered Kiss back into the studio to record "Kissin' Time", which was a Top 20 hit for Bobby Rydell in 1959.
 It was released as a single on May 10, but never reached any higher than No. 83.
 It did, however, boost sales of the album, even though it was not added to the track listing until the album was reissued in July 1974, against the band's wishes; despite this, "Kissin' Time" has appeared on almost all subsequent reissues of the album.